-Counseling Services: ESF provides short-term mental health counseling on campus in the Counseling Services Office, 110A Bray Hall, 315-470-4716.
-Students may contact Counseling Services directly or receive a referral by meeting with a staff member in the Division of Student Affairs, 110 Bray Hall, 315-470-6660.
+Counseling Center: ESF provides short-term mental health counseling on campus in the Counseling Center, 110A Bray Hall, 315-470-4716.
+Students may contact the Counseling Center directly or receive a referral by meeting with a staff member in the Division of Student Affairs, 110 Bray Hall, 315-470-6660.
 Counseling is provided by trained professionals who can assist with concerns or refer to other services and/or support.